 2003 • 2004 • 2005 • 2006

-This Jeep Wrangler came with an AM/FM/CD receiver and offered two speaker options.
+The Jeep Wrangler came with a standard AM/FM/CD receiver and offered two speaker options.

 4-speaker system: two 4" 2-way speakers in the dash and two 5-1/4" speakers in the roll bar;

 7-speaker system: two 4" speakers with accompanying tweeters in the dash, two 5-1/4" speakers in the roll bar, and a 6-3/4" sub in the center console.

 A closeup of the Jeep radio (Crutchfield Research Photo)

 There's only about 6" of space behind the dash, but you can unbolt and remove the factory radio's rear support without too much trouble, giving you plenty of room for a new receiver.
 You'll need a mounting kit to trim out the new radio, a wiring harness that allows you to connect it without cutting the factory wiring, and an antenna adapter that connects your Jeep's antenna to the new radio.
 These installation parts are available at a deep discount with your Crutchfield stereo order, and our step-by-step MasterSheet™ instructions for your Wrangler are included free.

 Tools needed: Phillips screwdriver, flat blade screwdriver, 10mm socket wrench, panel tool

 It's relatively easy to retain your Jeep Wrangler's steering wheel audio controls when you install a new stereo.
 When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.